Best Things 3 Alternatives in 2026: 9 Apps Compared

 Cons:

-No AI behavioral analysis or weekly reports
+No AI behavioral analysis or weekly and daily reports

 No Focus Screen — only a basic Pomodoro timer